 - Any required visa status for the next country referenced in your cover plan.

 This sequence tells the officer your Schengen presence is finite and your onward logistics are booked.
-Use a dummy ticket to prototype this chain affordably.

 Flexible Or Refundable Tickets: When You Need Wiggle Room